Non-stop flights to Manila (MNL)

 Ethiopian Airlines (Star Alliance): year-round flights from Hong Kong (HKG).

-Greater Bay Airlines: year-round flights from Hong Kong (HKG).
+Greater Bay Airlines: seasonal flights from Hong Kong (HKG).

 Hong Kong Express: year-round flights from Hong Kong (HKG).